Dear Bankless Nation,

 We premiere State of the Nation on Youtube every Tuesday at 2pm EST—join us!

-How to get a loan on your NFT
+How to get a loan on NFT assets

 NFTs are unique digital media assets stored on a blockchain, most popularly on Ethereum.